CineFiles25/TheRevolussionOfRenzoRenzi/README.md

 Transforms the CSV metadata into a structured RDF graph using RDFLib, generating ```rrr.ttl```.

 ### ```compare_ttl.py```
-Compares two RDF serializations to track differences across versions (graph integrity checking).
+Compares two Turtle serializations to detect differences or validate updates.

 ### ```tei2html_lastrada.xsl```
 Transforms the TEI edition of *La Strada* into HTML.